Nschadrack/Cattle-Identification-MP/README.md

    ![image](https://github.com/Nschadrack/Cattle-Identification-MP/assets/50202646/900148a8-335b-4648-9c77-2bf24d58b671)

-## Flowcharts for Prediction flow and Adding new Cow/Class to the model
+## Flowcharts for Prediction flow and Adding new Cow to the model

    ### 1. Pipeline for Making the Prediction